Count Binface: 2024 London mayoral election

-In March 2024, Binface started another fundraiser to allow him to stand in the next London mayoral election, which was held on 2 May 2024.
-Any funds raised in excess of the necessary £10,000 would again be donated to charity.
-After gaining the required amount, he announced his entry into the race and released his manifesto, which re-used many policies from previous years but added a few new ones.

-The Binface manifesto called for the abolition of VAR (presumably in football matches) and promised to force Thames Water managers to "take a dip in the Thames... see how they like it", in reference to the recent sewage discharge controversy; also to "build at least one affordable house", referring to the housing crisis in London.
+In March 2024 Binface started another fundraiser to allow him to stand at the London mayoral election held on 2 May 2024, with funds in excess of the necessary £10,000 deposit to once again be donated to the housing charity, Shelter.
+After he announced his entry into the race and released his manifesto, he made a surprise appearance at Glastonbury 2024.
+The Binface manifesto re-used many policies from previous years but added a few new ones, including abolishing VAR; forcing Thames Water managers to "take a dip in the Thames... see how they like it", in reference to the sewage discharge controversy; building "at least one affordable house", referring to the housing crisis; and giving listed building status to Claudia Winkleman's fringe.

-He finished in 11th place with 24,260 votes, notably, ahead of Britain First, despite the election's change to a First Past the Post voting system.
-Incumbent mayor and election winner Sadiq Khan in a victory speech remarked about celebrating "becoming the first person in British political history to win successive victories over Count Binface".
-He added that Binface finishing ahead of the far-right Britain First candidate was "another reason to love London".
+Despite the election's change to a first-past-the-post voting system, Binface finished in 11th place with 24,260 votes – ahead of the far-right Britain First.
+Binface said in 2024 this result was an achievement of which he was the most proud.
+The incumbent mayor and winner, Sadiq Khan, in a victory speech remarked about celebrating "becoming the first person in British political history to win successive victories over Count Binface".
+He added that Binface finishing ahead of the Britain First candidate was "another reason to love London".